 One of the biggest things is that you need to replace your furnace is that you’ve called a technician for a furnace-related problem at least five times in the past year.
 Ideally, a furnace shouldn’t require maintenance more than 3-4 times a year.
 So, keep track of your technician visits, and you’ll know whether you’re spending more on repairs than you should.

 Most technicians that provide heating replacement in Newark, OH, agree that hearing noises during normal operation is a sign that maybe your furnace is about to break down completely.
 From hissing to screeching, the severity of the issue depends on the noise, but all technicians agree that you should try to repair a noise-related issue only once.

 5. Carbon Monoxide Production

 A blue flame inside a furnace signifies that the furnace is working properly and has no fuel-related problems.
 However, if the fuel doesn’t undergo complete combustion, the flame will turn yellow.
 Incomplete combustion creates carbon monoxide gas can cause choking and suffocation.
 Unfortunately, carbon monoxide is carcinogenic, which means that a furnace that produces this gas cannot be repaired.

 If you’re a resident of Zanesville or Newark, we recommend Roy Mechanical, LLC.
 They’re a well-established business that is dedicated to providing excellent HVAC services.
 They’re the recipient of the A+ rating by “Better Business Burro” for their customer and after-sales services.
-Roy Mechanical, LLC also provides free estimates for heating and cooling Zanesville, OH.
+Roy Mechanical, LLC also provides free estimates for heating and cooling in Zanesville, OH.